AlexBolot/Dronizone/mock_notification_service/readme.md

            "payload": "How are you today"
          }
 - [POST]`/notifications/customer/{target_id}/order` to send a "customer notification" the expected json format is as follow

          {
            "target_id": 1,
            "customer_name": "George",
            "payload": "Your order is on it's way", "orderName": "Hamilton the musical- Full album collection" }
+- [POST]`/notifications/alert` to send a behaviour alert to Haley.
+The expected json format is as follow

+         {
+           "target_id": 1,
+           "order_id": 15,
+           "payload": "I detected a strange customer behavior !!"
+         }

 ##Usage
 To boot this mock as a stand alone you can